Everything You Need to Know About June Bugs

 April 19, 2023

 In the summertime, you may be on the lookout for biting or stinging insects like fire ants, yellowjackets or mosquitoes that make spending time outdoors less than enjoyable.
 However, these warm-weather pests aren't the only ones that make you want to stay indoors.
-Late spring or early summer is when June bugs make their appearance.
-While they don't bite or infest your home, June bugs can do a number on your yard or garden, so most homeowners want to know what they can do to get rid of them.
+Late spring to early summer is when June bugs make their appearance.
+While they don't bite or infest your home, June bugs can do a number on your yard or garden, so most homeowners want to know what they can do to get rid of them or prevent them from moving in during that time.

 What Is a June Bug?